 By using these seven devices, you could save your family money on energy needs.
 Looking for more ways to save?
 Consider getting the Founder’s Card.
 You can earn up to 2% cash rewards* on all purchases.
 Find more tips on saving money on our WalletWorks page.

 *You can earn 1.5% cash rewards on purchases.
-You can earn 2% cash rewards on all purchases if you maintain a PSECU checking account and qualifying monthly direct deposit of at least $500.
+You can earn 2% cash rewards on all purchases if you maintain a PSECU checking account and qualifying monthly direct deposits of at least $500.
 See the PSECU Visa® Founder’s Card Rewards Program Terms and Conditions for full details.